 - Shoes that do not fit correctly

-If your doctor suspects you have a heel spur, he or she may do an X-ray to confirm the problem.
+If your doctor suspects you have a heel spur, they may do an X-ray to confirm the problem.
 There are many nonsurgical treatment options for heel spurs, including:

 - Anti-inflammatory medicines